Canadian arms trade: Saudi Arabia

 525 MOWAG Piranha armoured personnel carriers (APCs) have been sold by General Dynamics to Saudi Arabia since 1990.

 In 2018 CBC obtained records showing that the deal struck in 2014 involved 928 of the most modern LAVs, the General Dynamics Land Systems Canada LAV 6.
 Of those, 354 are standard troop carriers, 119 of them are "heavy duty" with 105 millimetre cannons affixed to the turret, another 119 are anti tank versions of the LAV 6 and another 119 are "direct fire support" with a two-man turret and a 30 millimetre chain gun.

 Russian Federation

 Canada sold about $329,000 worth of equipment to the Russian Federation between 2007 and 2011, mostly in firearms, armored equipment and software technology.
 However, due to the Annexation of Crimea by the Russian Federation, Canada is seeking to suspend all sales to Moscow as part of its move to implement sanctions in support of Ukraine.

+Cultural Influence

+The production of arms and munitions in Canada has long had a major impact on the artistic and cultural production of the country.
+Henrietta Mabel May was hired by the Canadian War Memorials Fund to depict masses of women entering the workplace in her painting Women Making Shells (1919).
+Likewise, Paraskeva Clark documented women's rigging of parachutes and other key equipment outside of a Trenton, Ontario air base in Parachute Riggers (1947).
+Both works speak to the gendered legacy of the arms industry, which was initially staffed almost exclusively by women left on the home front during the First and Second World Wars.

+In later years, sites of military production became flash points for criticism and protest art.
+Charles Stankievech's The Soniferous Æther of the Land Beyond the Land Beyond (2012) explores the environmental and social impact of military installations in the arctic circle.
+Indigenous artist Adrian Stimson participated in the Canadian Forces Artist Program and created Trench, a commemoration of the more than 4,000 indigenous soldiers who served in World War I, while stationed in Kandahar, Afghanistan.
+Both works explore the social role of the arms trade and larger military industrial complex, in the unique context of Canadian culture.